gbordier/AADM2MAuth/README.md

 The goal for this is to demonstrate how easy it is to authenticate a "Client" daemon/headless application (non-interactive) managed by a client organization into a "Server" API application that is managed in another Organization / Azure AD Tenant.

+This demoe has 2 parts
+- the Powershell scripts that prepare and tests everything
+- the mini python flask-based web app (in validate_token_python) to demonstrate it actually works

 ## Demo pre-requisistes